6 Best (+Fastest) VPNs for Connecting Multiple Devices in 2020Last Updated by Kate Hawkins on November 01, 2020

 Although CyberGhost has thousands of servers, you won’t need to spend time testing to find the fastest one.
 The app will automatically connect you to it with just one click, meaning you can start accessing all your favorite content quickly and easily.

-You can rest assured that all of your devices will be protected from cyber criminals when they’re connected to CyberGhost.
+All of your devices will be protected from cyberthreats when connected to CyberGhost.
 Its military-grade encryption prevents anyone from hacking your connection to steal your personal information.
-In addition, a strict no-logs policy means that no sneaky ISPs or government agents will be able to track your online activity.
+In addition, a strict no-logs policy means that no sneaky ISPs or government agents can track your online activity.

-CyberGhost is one of the more expensive options if you choose a month-to-month plan, though its longer subscriptions give you impressive discounts.
+CyberGhost is a more expensive VPN option if you choose a month-to-month plan, though its longer subscriptions give you impressive discounts.
 You can try CyberGhost for 45-days risk-free.
 If you don’t like it, you can easily get a refund using its money-back guarantee.

 CyberGhost works with: Windows, macOS, Linux, Android, iOS, Chrome, Firefox, Android TV, Amazon Fire TV, and some routers.

-CyberGhost also unblocks: Netflix, BBC iPlayer, Amazon Prime, HBO Plus, Disney+, and more.
+CyberGhost unblocks: Netflix, BBC iPlayer, Amazon Prime Video, HBO Max, Disney+, and more.

 5. PIA (Private Internet Access) — 10 Simultaneous Connections and Malware Protection Keeps Your Devices Safe